Time Twist: Rekishi no Katasumi de...: Important items

-History
+Release

 Time Twist was the last packaged release on the Disk System, released eight months after the release of the Super Famicom in Japan.
 Nintendo did not promote the game on television, as they had with their previous adventure games.
 The game was never given a North American release, due to its mature and religious themes conflicting with Nintendo of America's strict censorship policies at the time.
+It also portrays disturbing moments in history, such as Nazi German concentration camps, Ku Klux Klan violence, and gives the player an opportunity to assassinate Adolf Hitler and exorcise a demon out of Baby Jesus.

 The game's rarity led to the packaged version being exchanged at prices higher than the original 2,600 yen.
 The rising price of the packaged release made the disk re-writing service a cheaper alternative to buying the game at 500 yen.
-Nintendo ended the re-writing service for Time Twist in Autumn of 2002; a year earlier than the end of all Disk System re-writing in September 2003.
+Nintendo ended the re-writing service for Time Twist in Autumn of 2002, a year earlier than the end of all Disk System re-writing in September 2003.